Welcome to The Community Church of Stow

 Find your friends there and enjoy some great shopping.

 Saturdays, 9 AM - 12:30 PM

-The Darrow Street Grange meets here on the second Tuesday of the month at 1 PM in
+The Blanketeers meet on the second and fourth Wednesday of each month at 12:30 PM in the parlor.

 Play & Learn Preschool is a privately owned preschool located in The Community Church of Stow, United Church of Christ.